amilcarlucas/ardupilot/libraries/AP_FETtecOneWire/README.md

 ## Ardupilot to ESC protocol

 The FETtec OneWire protocol supports up to 24 ESCs.
 As most copters only use at most 12 motors, Ardupilot's implementation supports only 12 (`ESC_TELEM_MAX_ESCS`)to save memory.

-The `SERVO_FTW_MASK` parameter selects which servo outputs, if any, will be routed to FETtec ESCs.
-You need to reboot after changing this parameter.
-When `HAL_WITH_ESC_TELEM` is active (default) only the first 12 (`ESC_TELEM_MAX_ESCS`) can be used.
-The FETtec ESC IDs set inside the FETtec firmware by the FETtec configuration tool are one-indexed.
-These IDs must start at ID 1 and be in a single contiguous block.
-You do not need to change these FETtec IDs if you change the servo output assignments inside ArduPilot the using the `SERVO_FTW_MASK` parameter

-The `SERVO_FTW_RVMASK` parameter selects which servo outputs, if any, will reverse their rotation.
-This parameter is only visible if the `SERVO_FTW_MASK` parameter has at least one bit set.
-This parameter effects the outputs immediately when changed and the motors are not armed.

-The `SERVO_FTW_POLES` parameter selects Number of motor electrical poles.
-It is used to calculate the motors RPM
-This parameter effects the RPM calculation immediately when changed.

 There are two types of messages sent to the ESCs configuration and fast-throttle messages: